aptise/peter_sslers/docs/Frequently_Asked_Questions.md

 Nothing is truly secure, is it?

-PeterSSLers stores Certificates and PrivateKeys in plaintext - just like Certbot and most LetsEncrypt clients store their assets.
+PeterSSLers stores Certificates and PrivateKeys in plaintext - just like Certbot and most LetsEncrypt Clients store their assets.

 The project splits the web-based views into two concepts: Public and Admin.

 The
 [Public Views](https://github.com/aptise/peter_sslers/tree/main/peter_sslers/web/views_public)
-are isolated to the '/.well-known/acme-challenge` directory, and expose the same information as every other LetsEncrypt client.
+are isolated to the '/.well-known/acme-challenge` directory, and expose the same information as every other LetsEncrypt Client.
 These routes are generally safe.

 The
 [Admin Views](https://github.com/aptise/peter_sslers/tree/main/peter_sslers/web/views_admin)